LocalChat-SE/LocalChatServer/git_help.md

 The GUI sign in should be straightforward.
 Alternatively, to sign in on the command interface (if you choose to use it), check out some stack overflow posts on ‘git config --global’ and I recommend the credential helper.

-3. Clone the repository.vThere is a green button on the upper right side of the page that says ‘Clone or Download’.
+3. Clone the repository.
+There is a green button on the upper right side of the page that says ‘Clone or Download’.
 Copy the .git web url from that pop-up.
 From the GUI, there should be an option somewhere to add a repository- from there you can paste that repository url.

 If you use the command interface, type
 ‘git clone [URL]’